 From booking a hotel room to finding epic bucket-list experiences, this handpicked list of essential travel resources includes all of the tools you need to plan and book your trip independently.

 I’ve been using these websites for the past 5 years of full-time travel and have now partnered with them.
 This means that they will pay me a small commission when you use my link and then go on to make a purchase.
-But remember, I only list websites that I trust and use myself!
+But remember, companies don’t have a say in my recommendations and I only list websites that I trust and use myself!

 This is the best way to support this site for free as you’ll pay the same price whether you click my link or not.
 If you want to be a super supporter, bookmark this page and use it when planning your travels.

 Booking.com is my go-to for booking hotels, guest houses, and accommodation in general.

 I usually hit up Booking.com before any other site since they have awesome map-searching tools and the most comprehensive review system.